- Jun 3, 2026 - Car Accidents - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 Request Free Consultation

-Many of the convictions surrounding death with a vehicle depend on whether there was negligence or not.
-Understanding the legal definition of negligence can help you determine whether someone can be held criminally responsible for their actions.
+Many of the convictions surrounding death with a vehicle hinge on whether or not negligence was involved.
+Understanding the legal definition of negligence can help you determine if someone can be held criminally liable for their actions.
+This information is essential, particularly for those seeking justice after losing a loved one to a negligent driver.

-The Nevada Revised Statutes defines negligence in the context of criminal law as “a want of such attention to the nature or probable consequences of an act or omission as an ordinarily prudent person usually exercises in his or her own business” (NRS 193.018).
+The Nevada Revised Statutes 193.018 defines negligence in the context of criminal law as “a want of such attention to the nature or probable consequences of an act or omission as an ordinarily prudent person usually exercises in his or her own business”.

 A person can be charged with negligence if their actions fall below the level of care that a reasonable person would have exercised in a similar situation.
-Vehicle speed, alcohol and drugs, and distracted driving are all common factors that can impact a driver’s criminal liability for negligence.
+Vehicle speed, alcohol and drugs, and distracted driving are all common factors that can impact a driver’s criminal liability.

 Negligence can be charged as misdemeanors or felony offenses, depending on the severity of the damages.
 In cases where negligence results in the death of another person, the offender can be charged with a felony offense.